meganl1008/Stock_Analysis_VBA/README.md

 # Stock Market Analysis
-Identify stock trends from 2014-2016 with VBA
+Identify stock trends from with VBA

 ## Files
-Sample test file
+Stock market data from 2014-2016

-Can provide full data set upon requests
+Can provide dataset upon requests

 ## Process
 Create a script that will loop through all the stocks for one year and output the following information: